 A man who won’t die for something is not fit to live.

-Forgiveness is not an occasional act, it is a constant attitude.If a man is called to be a street sweeper, he should sweep streets even as a Michaelangelo painted, or… Click To Tweet
+Forgiveness is not an occasional act, it is a constant attitude.If a man is called to be a street sweeper, he should sweep streets even as a Michaelangelo painted, or Beethoven composed music or Shakespeare wrote poetry.
+He should sweep streets so well that all the hosts of heaven and earth will pause to say,… Click To Tweet

 There are so many great quotes by this fearless leader.
 Have fun teaching your children this week.